Wellness Now: Being Our Best Selves in the Current Moment

 Bob McGrath, PsyD, ABPP

 This workshop will include practices for being more appreciative of life, of doing for others, being mindful, meditating, laughing more, smiling, and overcoming NDD.
 (One has to participate to find out what NDD is).
-Participants will also discuss of strategies for taking care of your body, including best strategies for sleeping well, well, and being physically active.
+Participants will also discuss of strategies for taking care of your body, including best strategies for sleeping well, eating well, and being physically active.

 Mindfulness Now: Practical Strategies for Immediate Relief During Your Busy Day